bodil1994/bodil1994/README.md

 💸 [NoNameBank](https://github.com/bodilhundevad/nnb)
  - Invest, earn, connect: Makes investing easy and accessible by creating an Airbnb for personal loans.
 Features include dashboard, banking wallet, repayment schedules, comprehensive portfolio statistics, and chat with borrowers.
- - Development: Ruby on Rails, HTML, SCSS, Javascript, Stimulus JS, PostgreSQL, Cloudinary
+ - Development: Ruby on Rails, HTML, SCSS, Bootstrap, Javascript, Stimulus JS, Chart.js, Popper.js, PostgreSQL, Cloudinary, Devise Authentication, PWA Serviceworker

 📧 [Email Generator](https://github.com/bodilhundevad/openai-email-responder)
 - Allows users to generate a new email based on context they provide or generate a response to an email they received.
 Additionally, users can select different tonalities for the email and copy the generated email to their clipboard.
 Built with focus of improving TDD knowledge.
-- Development: Ruby on Rails, HTML, SCSS, Javascript, Stimulus JS, PostgreSQL, OpenAI, RSpec, Webmock, VCR
+- Development: Ruby on Rails, HTML, SCSS, Javascript, Stimulus JS, PostgreSQL, OpenAI API, RSpec, Webmock, VCR

 🗒️ [Zettel](https://github.com/bodilhundevad/zettel)
 - A networked approach note-taking app to connect your ideas and find what you need faster.
-- Development: Ruby on Rails, HTML, SCSS, Javascript, jQuery, D3.js, PostgreSQL, Algolia Search API
+- Development: Ruby on Rails, HTML, SCSS, Javascript, jQuery, D3.js, PostgreSQL, Algolia Search API, Devise Authentication

  🐍 [Snake](https://github.com/bodilhundevad/snake)
 - A just for fun project building the classic snake arcade game.